Jeneric-Java/RendezVenue-API/README.md

 >
 > The RendezVenue Android application exists in a separate repository which you can find [here](https://github.com/Jeneric-Java/RendezVenue-App-Android).

+## Overview

+RendezVenue boasts a slick UI experience, with automatic background location filtering kicking in from the get-go, granting instant access to events as far as the eye can see.
+Entrusting response caching and computationally-demanding processes to the backend keeps the user experience uninterrupted.
+The frontend team have worked hard on embellishing the visuals with snappy graphics, elegantly designed, laid out, and all carefully chosen to complement the overarching theme.

+## Third-party Services & Caching

+ to a default quota of 5000 API calls per day, rate limited to 5 requests per second, and limited to 200 instances of Event per response.
+To keep compliant with the Discovery API's Terms of Service, for which there were clear stipulations on data retention, we made use of Google Guava for automatic cache management.
+This gave us the ability to store Ticketmaster's proprietary data, giving multiple users, within a set geographic area, the ability to retrieve content instantaneously and tailored to meet their particular search criteria.
+The cache is automatically cleaned when data is deemed to have grown stale; that is, where it has either gone unused for a specific length of time, or where it has existed in the cache for more than a maximum amount of time, whichever comes first.

+Guava was an easy choice for this case, as it is extremely well documented and was quick to integrate into our program - a key consideration given the acute time constraints under which we were operating.

+ Similarly, we had to keep compliant to their terms on data retention.
+This forced an immediate revision and a partial overhaul of our design for the backend.
+Yet we were adamant to keep using Ticketmaster.
+The solution: delegating automated cached management to Google Guava.
+It allows us to track data usage and flush stale data periodically, all the while enhancing response times on the frontend and limiting third-party requests.
+It felt too good to be true, but it works flawlessly; the proverbial two birds with one stone.

 ## Table of Contents
 - [Usage](#Usage)
     - [JSON Structure](#JSON-Structure)